 Digital Project Management Tools Vs. Qualities

-Anyone can follow Scrum, waterfall or agile project management systems but what sets a successful digital project apart from a catastrophic one is having a DPM who is constantly evolving their project management skills.
+Anyone can follow Scrum, Kanban, waterfall, or agile project management systems but what sets a successful digital project apart from a catastrophic one is having a DPM who is constantly evolving their project management skills.

 Why?
 Because in the digital space, speed matters.

 “Traditional project management has all this time and space to address fixes.
 The digital space is a lot faster.
 You need to be nimble,” says Mackenzie Dysart.
 “It’s a lot of questions, answers, and decisions being made in a tight space in a matter of hours,” not days or months.
 But this iterative nature of digital projects is exciting, for both the client and the user.

 We iterate because we can—it’s software and it’s easy to change—but also because users are demanding it, notes Galen Low.
 Users are not only now accustomed to incremental improvement, but in having a direct say in what those improvements are.

 It’s this feedback loop that makes digital project management such an exciting space; “the product will improve as it sits in my hands,” he says.

 Okay, so you’ve just launched a digital product: You’ve set up the entire technology base for your client, fully coded with custom CSS and HTML and an enhanced user experience, on budget and on time.
 The web project or app product is ready to drive traffic and content with digital engagement models already built in.

 Nope.
 Not by a long shot.
 There’s a whole other lifecycle to consider here, and that’s optimization and digital marketing.

 Writamvar Bugga, a former technical project manager in IT, sees transitioning his clients into digital marketing as an important part of his job.